 As the Company has a large customer base and intends to reduce the credit risk, the Company monitors and reviews the recoverable amount of the trade receivables to ensure the uncollectible amount are recognized appropriately as impairment losses, always within the expectations of management.
-As of December 31, 2022 and 2021, 49% and 73%, respectively, of trade receivables were from top 5 customers.
+As of December 31, 2023 and 2022, the proportion of accounts receivable balances coming from major customers is 49% respectively, of trade receivables were from top 5 customers.
 Thus, credit risk is significantly centralized.